 Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

-I’ve toured every apartment building in Austin’s Seaholm District multiple times — the high-rise towers, the mid-rises along the creek, and the value plays west of Lamar.
-This district grew up around the old Seaholm Power Plant, and today it’s got something no other downtown micro-district can match: Trader Joe’s and Whole Foods both within walking distance, plus direct access to the Lady Bird Lake trail.
+I’ve toured every apartment building in Austin’s Seaholm District multiple times — the high-rise towers, the mid-rises along the creek, and the value plays on the West side of Lamar.
+This district grew up around the old Seaholm Power Plant, and today it’s got something no other part of downtown can match: Trader Joe’s and Whole Foods both within walking distance, and the Lady Bird Lake trail right out the back door.
 It’s also the only downtown district where studios start under $1,500 and penthouses top $8,800.
-That range is the story here.

 But there’s a catch that nobody else mentions: a freight train runs parallel to Lamar Boulevard and directly affects half the buildings in this guide.
 I’ve had clients sign leases and break them over the noise.
 So before you fall in love with a building’s photos, you need to know which ones sit in the train’s path and whether that’s a dealbreaker for you.